dublado/csabapalfi.github.io/_posts/2013-11-27-detecting-code-hotspots.md

     --header "x-requested-with: XMLHttpRequest" \
     https://jira.hotels.com/browse/ISSUE-1234\?page\=com.atlassian.jirafisheyeplugin:fisheye-issuepanel\&_pjax\=true

-The auth key is just your colon separated username and password base 64 encoded.
+The auth key is just your colon separated username and password with base 64 encoding.

 This will return the HTML for the source tab which contains some nice anchors we're interested in: